felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 This has many benefits:

-- The body of the highlighter is long enough to allow me to reach the full width of a page within having to move my wrist, let alone my arm.
-- The body of the highlighter is vivid in color, which makes it quite eye-catching.
+- Unlike the tip of your finger, the body of the highlighter is flat.
+It makes it obvious what line you are currently looking at.
-- The body of the highlighter is wide enough to hide the sentences below what I am reading, which ensures I am not reading "in diagonal".
 - You can let your eyes glide along the body of the eye-lighter.
 It feels less jittery than following the movement of a finger, which can only point to one word at a time.
+- The body of the highlighter is:
+   - long enough to allow me to reach the full width of a page within having to move my wrist, let alone my arm.
+   - vivid in color, which makes it quite eye-catching.
+   - wide enough to hide the sentences below what I am reading, which ensures I am not reading "in diagonal".

 ## Write the source of your knowledge nuggets